 How to determine if a string is alphanumeric in PostgreSQL?

 In PostgreSQL, you can use the isalnum function to determine if a string is alphanumeric or not.
-The isalnum function returns TRUE if all characters in the string are either alphabetic or numeric, and FALSE otherwise.
+The isalnum function returns TRUE if all characters in the string are either alphabetic or numeric.
+It returns FALSE otherwise.

 Here is an example of how to use the isalnum function in PostgreSQL: